Table of Contents[Hide][Show]

-From Buckingham Fountain, it’s a short walk further north along the lovely lakefront to Maggie Daley Park.
+From Buckingham Fountain, it’s a short walk further north along the lovely lakefront to Maggie Daley Park, one of the best free things to do in Chicago with kids.
 This is a kid-friendly urban paradise.
 In the winter, rent skates to ice skate on the ribbon.
 In the summer, head up the climbing wall or just play in the nautical-themed playground.
 Don’t miss a contemplative walk through the Cancer Survivors Garden.
 Chicago’s favorite first lady, Maggie Daley, in whose honor the park is named, died in 2011 after a 9-year battled with cancer

 201 E Randolph St.

 This is the stop you’ve been waiting for: the selfie at the Bean!
 After the kids have run around a bit, walk over to Millennium Park via architect Frank Gehry’s modern marvel, the stainless steel BP bridge.
 Enjoy a relaxing stroll through the native prairie plantings at the free Lurie Garden.
 Then head toward Michigan Avenue for a family selfie in the Bean.
 In summer, Millennium Park is a hive of acivity, including daily free activities for kids and free concerts, movies and more at the gorgeous Frank Gehry-designed stage.